dmattp/bang/README.md

 # Thoughts on Performance

 There are several samples ported from the "computer language shootout" benchmarks in the [samples] directory.
-I've compared mostly to Lua as it's one of the nearest languages in size and philosophy, and on the 4 ported samples Bang! runs about 3.3x slower than Lua.
+I've compared mostly to Lua as it's one of the nearest languages in size and philosophy.
+In non-threading builds (does not provide builtin threading concurrency) Bang! runs about 2.5x slower than Lua on a small collection of shootout benchmarks .

 This isn't stellar compared to native compiled and JIT'ed languages, but comparing to say Ruby or Python- Python is 1.6x slower than Lua, and Ruby is 1.4x.
-Closing in on 2x the speed of Python I think is not bad for a language under development by one person for less than 3 months.
+Coming within 2x the speed of Python/Ruby I think is not bad for a one-man effort with minimal time invested.
+I experimented with jit'ing a bit, but I'm not too keen to pursue that further because it adds dependencies and complexity and demands more man-hours to support additional platforms, and it's also a poor trade-off for code that transitions frequently between the scripting language and native code (ie, C++ libraries).
+Since one goal of Bang! is to serve as convenient glue for binding together C++ libraries the transition between the JIT and native environment really minimizes the performance gained by the JITter.

 # Roadmap